"It opened my eyes to see how beautiful the world can be" - Samantha Farrell

 Orientation and Arrival in Sydney

-Students will arrive in Syndey and are responsible for making their way to ICMS on their own.
+Students are asked to await final arrival and departure dates before booking flights, as Endicott students arrive in advance for the Ayers Rock Cultural Immersion Program (details below).
+Students will arrive in Syndey and once there, are responsible for making their way to ICMS on their own.
 Students may elect to take public transportation, pre-book a shuttle, or take a cab.
 Details on each of these forms of transportation can be found here.

 Ayers Rock International Cultural Immersion Program